Page last updated: 20 January 2025

 Is France still the most visited country?

-France remains the world’s leading tourist destination, with over 100 million people from other countries visiting it in 2023, and reports say it will stay number one until at least 2025.
+France remains the world’s leading tourist destination, with over 100 million visitors in 2023, and reports say France will remain as the number one country until at least 2025.

 Why do people visit France?